-Our training programme aims to bring alive key technical challenges and their application in practice including the practical impact of COVID-19 to reporting and the challenges that arise in the course of auditing entities.
+Our training programme aims to bring alive key technical challenges and their application in practice including the practical impact of COVID-19 and other economic factors, including rising costs and the impact of the conflict in Ukraine, to reporting and the challenges that arise in the course of auditing entities.
 We continue to make use of both BDO International's and our internal social media platform, Yammer, for knowledge sharing and hints and tips to get the most out of our technology and audit approach.

-As result of COVID-19 all training has been converted to online platforms enabling those delivering our training to interact with the attendees and engage them in high-quality training.
+As a result of COVID-19 all training has been converted to online platforms enabling those delivering our training to interact with the attendees and engage them in high-quality training.
 Feedback received from partners and staff has been positive in respect of the new platforms, especially in that it provided greater flexibility.